What’s the Difference Between Baking Soda and Baking Powder, Really?

-Have you ever realized you are out of baking soda in the middle of making chocolate chop cookies and wondered if you could just use some baking powder instead?
+Have you ever realized you are out of baking soda in the middle of making chocolate chip cookies and wondered if you can use baking soda instead of baking powder?
 The answer is no — but what gives?
 Baking soda and baking powder are actually very different.
-Here we break down what they do and when you should use each one.
+Here we break down baking soda vs baking powder; what they do and when you should use each one.
 Plus, which kitchen items actually work as substitutes.

 While both baking soda and baking powder are leaveners (substances used to make baked goods), they’re different chemically.
 For starters, baking soda is a base that is made of only one ingredient: bicarbonate of soda (or sodium bicarbonate).
 Remember those middle school science projects where you had to make a volcano?
 Well, the lava explosion was created by a chemical reaction that takes place when baking soda and vinegar are combined.

 This bubbly reaction also happens in our cakes, cookies, and breads.
 If a recipe calls for baking soda, it’ll usually also have some type of acidic element, such as brown sugar, buttermilk, lemon juice, yogurt, vinegar, applesauce, or honey.
 The baking soda will react with this element, which will cause your baked goods to rise.

 Baking powder, on the other hand, is a combination of baking soda, cream of tartar, and cornstarch.
 Most store-bought baking powders are double-acting.
 This means the first leavening occurs when the baking powder gets wet (when you’re mixing dry and wet ingredients); the second leavening occurs when it’s heated.

 Because baking powder already contains an acidic element to neutralize the baking soda, you most likely won’t need another acidic ingredient to finish off the recipe.
 But that doesn’t mean it’s impossible to come across a recipe that calls for both.